tokamak-network/tokamak-rollup-metadata-repository/docs/registration-guide.md

 Create a signature to prove sequencer ownership:

+**Important**: The signer address must match the onchain sequencer address from the SystemConfig contract.
+Only the current on-chain sequencer can submit metadata.

 #### Option A: Using HTML Signature Tool (Recommended)

 The easiest way to generate signatures is using the provided HTML tool: